OIDC Integration

 To connect to a compatible Identity Provider (IdP) set the following environment variables:

 When a user authenticates via OIDC in the Steadybit Platform for the first time, a corresponding Steadybit user object is created.
-The user has the type user (see Permissions) and is not assigned to any team.
+The user has the type `user` (see [Permissions](/install-and-configure/manage-teams-and-users/permissions.md)).
+If the ID token contains a groups claim, the user is automatically assigned to the corresponding teams (see [Synchronization](#synchronization)).

 For detailed OIDC authentication configuration parameters, refer to [OpenID Connect Authentication](/install-and-configure/install-on-prem-platform/advanced-configuration.md#openid-connect-authentication).